Last updated: May 31st, 2023

 Whiteduck uses heavy-duty army duck canvas, which is waterproof and UV resistant.
 Inside those thick canvas walls, the heat from a wood-burning tent stove will have you forgetting about the freezing temperatures outdoors.

-And who says that winter camping is only for the hardcore, dedicated campers?
+And who says that camping in December is only for the hardcore, dedicated camper?

-With over 78 sq ft of floor area and a center height of over seven feet, this bell tent offers a super luxurious glamping experience.
+With over 78 sq ft of floor area and a center height of over seven feet, this 4-season tent offers a super luxurious glamping experience.

 However, that’s probably all you’d want to use it for with its considerable weight of over 50 pounds.